Aloisius/hadoop-s3a/README.md

 - fs.s3a.cannedACL - Set a canned ACL on newly created/copied objects (private | public-read | public-read-write | authenticated-read | log-delivery-write | bucket-owner-read | bucket-owner-full-control)
 - fs.s3a.purgeExistingMultiPart - True if you want to purge existing multipart uploads that may not have been completed/aborted correctly (default: false)
 - fs.s3a.purgeExistingMultiPartAge - Minimum age in seconds of multipart uploads to purge (default: 86400)
+- fs.s3a.buffer.dir - Comma separated list of directories that will be used to buffer file writes out of (default: uses fs.s3.buffer.dir)

 Caveats
 -------